Hever Castle, Kent

-Built around 1270, Hever Castle then consisted of a walled bailey, surrounded by a moat.
+Built around 1270, Hever Castle then consisted of a walled bailey surrounded by a moat.
 In 1460, a wealthy London merchant named Henry Bullen purchased the castle and converted it to a Tudor dwelling.
-His son Thomas, changed his surname to Boleyn and later married Elizabeth Howard, the daughter of the Duke of Norfolk.
+His son, Thomas, changed his surname to Boleyn and later married Elizabeth Howard, the daughter of the Duke of Norfolk.

 It’s not known whether Anne was born in the castle or not, but the likelihood is that she was.
-It was here were Henry VIII first laid eyes on her, during an affair with Anne’s sister, Mary, whilst he was still married to Catherine of Aragon.
+It was here was Henry VIII first laid eyes on her during an affair with Anne’s sister, Mary, whilst he was still married to Catherine of Aragon.
 Henry was sure Anne would provide nothing but token resistance.

-In June of that year, Anne’s ambitions were realised and she was declared Queen.
-It was a widely proclaimed as a poor decision by the King.
-As such, Anne had many enemies, and was thought of by many as witch, for seducing their King and driving a wedge between the Church and the State.
+In June of that year, Anne’s ambitions were realised, and she was declared Queen.
+It was widely proclaimed as a poor decision by the King.
+As such, Anne had many enemies and was thought of by many as a witch for seducing their King and driving a wedge between the Church and the State.

 In September, Anne gave birth to their first child, Elizabeth.
-Henry who had longed hoped for a son and heir, was disappointed yet not completely despairing.
-Anne was to become pregnant again however, she suffered a miscarriage, and Henry’s interest in her began to wane.
+Henry, who had long hoped for a son and heir, was disappointed yet not wholly despairing.
+Anne was to become pregnant again.
+However, she suffered a miscarriage, and Henry’s interest in her began to wane.
 He found comfort in the arms of Anne’s maid of honour, Jane Seymour.

 If you want to catch a glimpse of her ghost, it’s believed she appears most often on Christmas Eve.

 Other ghosts at Hever Castle include an unknown unhappy ghost who wanders the gallery, often groaning and banging.
 A phantom horse has also been seen, galloping through the long gallery.